laudebugs/create-turso-db-branch/Readme.md

 Branches can be useful for development, testing, and staging environments.
 This GitHub Action creates a new branch in a Turso database.
 Read more on [Turso Database Branches here](https://docs.turso.tech/features/branching#branching)

+> [!TIP]
-> Note: The Turso docs provide steps to do this using a GitHub Action using `curl`.
+> The Turso docs provide steps to do this using a GitHub Action using `curl`.
 This GitHub Action is a wrapper around the same steps using the Turso Database API [JavaScript library](https://www.npmjs.com/package/@tursodatabase/api).

 You can get your Turso Details using the WebUI or using the Turso CLI.
 Read more on installing and using the [Turso CLI here](https://docs.turso.tech/cli/introduction)